AminMAD86/Buy-and-setup-netcup-vps/README.md

 3- Click on OK and then a terminal opens which needs your password, Copy it & Paste it in the terminal by clicking Mouse Middle Scroll Wheel.
 (Password will be hidden in terminal)

 you have successfully connected to your vps.
-# config vps
+# config your vps
 You should config your vps.
-Netcup uses Debian OS and German language for their servers.
+Netcup uses Debian OS and German language for their servers. there's not much difference between debian and ubuntu so don't worry

 # change the language to English:
 ```bash